sirfifer/tunepalgodot-d/docs/FORK_OVERVIEW_FOR_BRYAN.md

 ## Dear Bryan,

-First and foremost, I want to express my profound gratitude for the incredible gift you've given to the traditional Irish music community.
+First and foremost, I want to express my profound gratitude for the incredible gift you and everyone else who worked on Tunepal have given to the traditional Irish music community.
 Tunepal has been a companion at sessions, a teacher during practice, and a bridge connecting musicians to tunes they might never have discovered otherwise.

 Since 2009, your creation has served approximately 100,000 musicians and facilitated millions of tune searches.
 That's not just software - that's cultural preservation.
 That's keeping the tradition alive.
 As a traditional musician myself, I've experienced firsthand the magic of hearing a tune at a session, pulling out Tunepal, and having that moment of "Ah!
 That's what it's called!"

-**Go raibh mile maith agat** for all of it.

 ---

 ## Why This Fork Exists

-I forked your TunepalGodot repository not to compete with or replace your work, but to help.
+I forked your TunepalGodot repository first as an experiment to explore the app, but I then realized that little to no work had been done since last year if I understand correctly.
+I then forked it to see if I could help out with the project.
+I fugured there was a very good reason why it was not being updated, but fealt your new project and your vision for it was a great new direcxtion and effort.
 My goal is simple: **preserve your vision, respect your intent, and contribute back to what you've built**.

 Everything I've done is with the following principles in mind:
 1. **This is your project** - I'm just trying to help
 2. **Open source and free** - exactly as you intended
 3. **Contribution-ready** - all work is structured to merge back upstream
 4. **Cross-platform first** - respecting your architecture decisions
-5. **Community-oriented** - serving traditional musicians, not commercial interests
+5. **Community-oriented** - serving traditional musicians

 **I would be honored to:**
 - Merge everything back into your upstream repository
 - Work directly out of your repo instead of this fork
 - Collaborate in whatever way works best for you
-- Simply hand over any useful work and step back

 Whatever serves the project and the community best - I'm completely flexible.